 The temporary loan award is repayable in full once Capital Outlay funds become available.
-As of the report date, \$1.0 million in disbursements had been provided to the project and The Commission has repaid \$0.9 million of the loan.
-Subsequent to the report date of March 31, 2010, The Commission has made final payment on the outstanding balance.
+As of the report date, \$1.0 million in disbursements had been provided to the project and The Commission had repaid the full loan amount of \$1.0 million.